ardentic/boilerplate-blender/README.md

 DOCUMENT_ROOT=public
 ```

-The environment variables has precedence over the command line arguments.
+The command line arguments has precedence over the environment variables.